signaldust/bunny-jit/README.md

 This is work in relatively early progress.
 It sort of works, but some things like function calls are not done robustly yet and there are likely serious bugs hiding.
-Loads and stores in particular are not properly tested yet.
+Loads and stores are also not properly tested yet.

 **Please don't use it for production yet.**